hardikp/hardikp.github.io/booknotes/2022_exercised.md

 Yet, some of the unanswered questions for me are:
 * Is it okay to exercise 150 mins only on weekends and have sedentary lifestyle during weekdays?
 How good/bad is it compared to doing daily exercise totaling up to 150 mins each week?
 * What physical benefits does Yoga provide?
 Is it complementary to cardio?
 If so, in what way?

+## Sitting

+Prolonged uninterrupted sitting:
+* Elevates levels of sugar and fat in the bloodstream.
+* **May trigger chronic inflammation** by allowing muscles to remain persistently inactive - this is the most harmful one.

+There are 2 main types of fat:
+* Subcutaneous fat (SCF) - fat in the skin, hair, and nails.
+* Visceral fat (VCF) - fat in the blood vessels.
+It usually surrounds the organs in the belly.
+This is worse because it is more likely to trigger inflammation.

+Muscles function as glands, synthesizing and releasing dozens of messenger proteins (myokines) with important roles.
+Myokines influence metabolism, circulation, and bones.
+Myokines help control inflammation.

+Modest levels of physical activity dampen levels of chronic inflammation, including in obese people.

+## Sleep

+**6.5 to 7 hours of sleep** is optimal:
+* Less than 6.5 hours of sleep is linked to lower longevity.
+* More than 7 hours of sleep also results in reduced longevity.

+## Speed

+## Strength

+## Walking

+## Running

+## Age

+## Exercise and Disease